act65/masters-thesis/notes/eligibility-traces.md

 \end{align}
 $$

-Problem.
-Need to update for all state-action pairs.
-How can this be solved efficiently?
-Use a discrete representation... (neural discrete AE or the results of some clustering?)
+In the tabular case, this amounts to keeping a exponentially decaying trace of the most recent use of a value.

 $$
 \begin{align}